 In her career as a professional illustrator she has become known for her delicate watercolours made using a stippling technique in which layer upon layer of pigment is applied in tiny brushstrokes until the required depth of colour is achieved.

 More recently at Hampstead Art School, studying portraiture and drawing from life under tutors including Tim Benson and Caroline Deane she began working in oils and pastels, freely and at a larger scale – the perfect ‘opposite’ to the rigorous discipline required in her illustrations.

 In 2013 Judith moved from London to Sudbury and her practice now moves between painting and illustration.
 Plants and flowers feature frequently as subject matter, as does the human face and form.

 Underlying all her work, whatever the discipline, is Judith’s commitment to the continual development of her creative voice.

 Judith Glover is a member of Suffolk Open Studios and exhibits locally.
+She is an elected guest member of Artworks.
 Her work is held in many private collections.